oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/SecuringTheRestEndpoint.md

 ## Internal to the cluster data encryption

-Most Kubernetes implementations can run a service mesh like Linkerd (other service mesh implementations are of course available.)
+Most Kubernetes implementations can run a service mesh like Linkerd (other service mesh implementations are of course available).
 These can provide many capabilities, but they usually offer mechanisms whereby you can encrypt internal communications within the cluster.

-If you are operating a distributed Kubernetes cluster where the microservices are spread around with physical separation  between the nodes, then this may be a good approach to ensuring that a wide area communications provider (or someone that's hacked into them) cannot access the data (though usually wide area links would have their own encryption applied to protect the actual connection.)
+If you are operating a distributed Kubernetes cluster where the microservices are spread around with physical separation  between the nodes, then this may be a good approach to ensuring that a wide area communications provider (or someone that's hacked into them) cannot access the data (though usually wide area links would have their own encryption applied to protect the actual connection).

 ## Certificate management